Michael A. Gray, LCSW, MFA

 FREQUENTLY ASKED QUESTIONS

-The following are some questions I periodically am asked by clients and potential clients:
+The following are some questions I periodically am asked about therapy:

-I’ve never been in therapy, so what can I expect, and how can I know if I’m doing it right?
+I’ve never been in therapy, so what can I expect, and how will I know if I’m doing it right?

 Does therapy ever end?